cccbr/runningatower/content/docs/080-BellChamber/index.md

 ## Wildlife

-Are there any protected species e.g., bats?
-If there are, especial care must be taken so as not disturb them
+Are there any protected species e.g. bats?
+If there are, especial care must be taken so as not disturb them.
+It should be noted that ingress by any species, whether protected or not, will create a great deal of mess.
+Removing this must not be undertaken without suitable protective equipment.

 ## Image Credits